 - HTTP Forwarder captures 100 logs per second.
 Logs that exceed this amount within a second time frame are not captured.
 You can view log data reflected in the Security Connector activity report.

 - HTTP Forwarder uses the enterprise resolver to translate an internal IP address to a device name.
-If the enterprise resolver takes too long to respond, activity reports may not show the internal IP address or the device name.
+If the enterprise resolver takes too long to respond, activity reports may not show the device name.

 To distribute the load of traffic and ensure high availability of HTTP Forwarder, make sure you: